moises-cp/react-doc/state__delete.md

-# Item Deletion on Class Component State Object
+# State Property Deletion

+## Example 1 - Delete Object from Array

 When one of the paragraph HTML element is clicked in the person's component: